 2018 NJ is a very small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2018 NJ as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2018 NJ orbits the sun every 698 days (1.91 years), coming as close as 1.01 AU and reaching as far as 2.07 AU from the sun.
 Based on its brightness and the way it reflects light, 2018 NJ is probably between 0.046 to 0.200 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2018 NJ's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+This means that its orbit is very close to Earth's orbit.

 2018 NJ has 2 close approaches predicted in the coming decades: